 1. Family Infrastructure

-2. Education based on the Arts and History
+2. Afrocentric Education based on the Arts, History and STEM.

-The violent crime increase is a direct correlation of misguided leadership failure to understand and implement Community Engagement 101.
-The only way to improve the blighted conditions of so many in the Urban Core requires new leadership.
-Open minded cohesive leadership, who are readers, live in the community and commit to our resolve.
+The violent crime increase directly correlates to misguided leadership failure to understand and implement Community Engagement 101.
+The only way to improve the blighted conditions of so many in the Urban Core requires new Leadership.
+Open-minded cohesive Leadership, who are readers, live in the community and commit to our resolve.

 Stanley “Doc” Scott